hghcomphys/hghcomphys.github.io/_posts/2026-08-14-molecular-dynamcis-numba-cuda.md

 #### Simulation parameters

-To begin, we need to import `numpy` and `numba.cuda`.We also import some types and define some aliases for type annotations, which helps to improve code readability.
+First of all, we need to import `numpy` and `numba.cuda`.We also import some types and define some aliases for type annotations, which helps to improve code readability.

 ```python